 In 1967, the president of the University of Toronto, Professor Claude T. Bissell, was named the first William Lyon Mackenzie King Visiting Professor of Canadian Studies.
 Bissell’s research assistant at the time was Michael Bliss, now a distinguished Canadian historian, author, and former University of Toronto professor.
 Their time at Harvard was, Bliss recently noted, “one of the happiest years of our lives.”

 Professor Krishna Pendakur, professor of economics at Simon Fraser University, joins us as the 2016-2017 William Lyon Mackenzie King Visiting Professor of Canadian Studies.
 Professor Pendakur will teach Consumer Demand Econometrics (fall, 2016) through the Department of Economics.

 Paul May, a postdoctoral researcher at Queen's University, and Tom Ozden-Schilling, a recent graduate of Massachusetts Institute of Technology, join us as the 2016-2017 William Lyon Mackenzie King Postdoctoral Fellows.
 Professor May is teaching Multiculturalism and Integration in Europe and Beyond (spring 2017) through the Department of Sociology.
-Professor Ozden-Schilling is teaching Technology and Politics in North America (spring 2017) through the Department of Anthropology.
+Professor Ozden-Schilling is teaching Technology and Politics in Native North America (spring 2017) through the Department of Anthropology.